rogerchamberlain/rogerchamberlain.github.io/modules/05/assignment.md

 ## The Arduino Assignment

-1. Begin by importing your SerialPort.java and MorseEncoder.ino from
-Assignment 4 into their appropraite spots in Assignment 7.
+1. Begin by importing your Java code and MorseCoder.ino from Assignment 4 into their appropriate spots in Assignment 5.
 All functionality from Assignment 4 should still be in this assignment.
 Java will still send a user-input message to Arduino to be encoded.
 The Arduino will then still encode the message and send it back to Java.